 What you need to know

-There will be a unique notification card for each member of the household printed with that member’s Individual Number.
 This number should be kept somewhere safe as it will be necessary for a number of administrative procedures in future.
 Your individual number should be kept secret and not shown to others except when requested by relevant agencies or for identification purposes.

 Individual Number Cards